ms-np/debugging-project-week-1/README.md

 ## Usage

 How this project can be useful to you:
-* some text will appear later
+* some text will appear here later

 You can find the project file structure by [Project Source Code Link](https://github.com/ms-np/debugging-project-week-1)